Disclosure: This hike was provided free of charge; all opinions are my own.

 Here is a video of highlights from our hike.

 All in all, this is a fantastic adventure to have in Southern California.
-Going on a hike, interacting with a giraffe, seeing art and feeding zebras makes for an amazing way to spend an afternoon.
+Going on a hike, interacting with a giraffe, seeing art, and feeding zebras made for a fantastic way to spend an afternoon.
 Amie even asked when we could go back and do it again on our way home.
 Be sure to check it out and let me know what you think in the comments.